PinRec: Unified Generative Retrieval for Pinterest Recommender Systems: Appendix

 \subsubsection{Ablating Parameter Scaling}

 One of the recent explorations within recommendation systems has been scaling to improve performance, in an attempt to replicate the success of these efforts for language modeling.
-To explore this hypothesis, we scale the number of parameters within \pinrec \ across two fronts: the ``vocabulary'' and the model itself.
-While model scaling is clear and involves scaling up the embedding size, the number of transformer layers, and so on, scaling the vocabulary for an embedding-based generative retrieval technique involves improving the input representations.
-Specifically, as mentioned in the main text, we implement ``ID'' embeddings for pins, that effectively serve as additional representation for the ``pin vocabulary''.
+To explore this hypothesis, we scale the number of parameters within \pinrec.

-\paragraph{Model Parameters} As presented in the main text, \pinrec \ (all variants) have roughly 100 million transformer parameters, corresponding to the base form or size of GPT-2.
+As presented in the main text, \pinrec \ (all variants) have roughly 100 million transformer parameters, corresponding to the base form or size of GPT-2.
 To ablate the effect of the size of the transformer, we attempt to follow the different scales employed by GPT-2 (base, medium, large, XL) as they have shown success in terms of the factors by which the embedding size, number of layers, and number of heads have scaled.
 Note that due to computational constraints, we reduce the scaling in terms of the number of layers, which increases GPU memory footprint significantly.
 Note that we present lift in offline unordered recall @ 10 for the outcome conditioned variant of \pinrec \ below, but we observe similar trends for the unconditioned model as well.

 Though we observe some gains in \autoref{table:comparison4} from scaling the number of transformer parameters to around 1 billion (XL-sized), these become intractable to serve in real time, requiring offline batch inference or significantly higher cost and more optimization.
-For the remaining sizes, we observe insignificant lifts (note that less than 1\% in lift magnitude can be often explained through noise).
+For the remaining sizes, there was no improvement observed actually.
 Hence, we opt to not use larger sized transformers.

-\paragraph{Vocabulary Parameters.} As presented in the main text, the ID embeddings consist of roughly 10 billion parameters.
-These are a core component of the model since they provide additional representational power for the most important entity type at Pinterest: Pins.
-To ablate the importance of these ID embeddings, we examine the performance in offline recall across all surfaces with and without ID embeddings.
-For this analysis, we focus on Homefeed (the most critical surface) and present results aggregated across all surfaces as well in \autoref{table:comparison3}.

-Evidently, the improvement in recall is substantial and indicates that the scaling of vocabulary to learn an embedding for each unique ID (roughly, as it is hash-based) rather than only content-based features is beneficial.